|

 ||

 Location of new library: Below is an aerial photograph taken in 2002 before the library was built.
-This was available through Mecklenburg County's Property Ownership Land Records Information System, or POLARIS.
-(The site now has photographs taken in 2007 that show the library.)
 This view shows the intersection of Hwy 160/Steele Creek Road (generally running north/south) and Hwy 49/York Road (generally running northeast/southwest) in Lower Steele Creek.
-The large, odd-shaped building near the top of the photograph is the new Southwest Middle School.
+The large, odd-shaped building near the top of the photograph is Southwest Middle School.
 The rectangular plot between the school and Steele Creek Road is the site of the new Steele Creek Branch Library.
 The map in the upper left shows a blue rectangle at the location of the photograph within southwest Mecklenburg County.
+From Respectfully Quoted: A Dictionary of Quotations.
+1989.

 Visit the Steele Creek Residents Association Web Site